noSpamProxy/Reports/Get-NspLicenseReport_(Database)/Readme.md

 ## Parameters
 ### NoMail
-Does not generate an E-Mail and saves the genereated reports to the current execution location.
+Does not generate an E-Mail and saves the generated reports to the current execution location.
 Ideal for testing or manual script usage.

 ### ReportFileName